Cruise Tips for Over 50’s Travellers From a 50+ Traveller

 Forever Young.
 Sort Of

-It is all well and good saying, Gary go and live a little and push it.
+It is all well and good saying, Gary, go and live a little and push it.
 But, of course, I am not as young as I think I am.
 There are a couple of watch out tips that I do think I need to talk about, for us as 50 plus travellers.
+These also include the importance of over 50’s travel insurance that is cruise specific.

 First, some of our needs are going to take some planning ahead because the lines are not always on top of this.
 They still are focused on the bulk of guests: able-bodied couples.